 - have a disability

 Although bullies may seem confident and sure of themselves, they are usually insecure and may feel inferior to others.
 They treat their peers like dirt as a way to make themselves feel better.
 In order to keep the feeling of power and prestige, the perpetrator has to continue the behavior.
 When one victim is no longer in reach, the bully simply zones in on another target.
 When the underlying causes of bullying are not addressed, it becomes a vicious cycle.
-Some of the common causes of bullying are:
+Some of the common causes of bullying will be discussed next.

 Bullying is a serious issue that’s not going to go away until parents, teachers and administrators address the reasons why kids bully in the first place.
 With the right guidance, resources and education, kids can get the tools they need to learn to work through their issues instead of dealing with them by bullying others.